clirdlf/ndsa.org/about.md

 ## Questions?
 For questions and more detailed information about the NDSA and how to join:

-Send an email with your questions to ndsa@loc.gov
+Send an email with your questions to ndsa@diglib.org

 - See our [FAQs](http://ndsa.diglib.org/faq/)
 - Are you interested in hosting a briefing on the NDSA or have a specific question about a digital preservation topic area?
 Consider contacting any of the expert individuals listed in the [NDSA Experts Guide](http://ndsa.diglib.org/experts-guide/).